alwaysdata/documentation/sites/user-program/index.en.md

 {{% /notice %}}

 If the program will not run, the *sites* logs available from the `$HOME/admin/logs/sites/` directory may help you.

+{{% notice note %}}
+Although we recommend to use Apache - which is just as powerful - [Nginx](https://www.nginx.com/) can be used on *alwaysdata* servers.
+You will have to install and configure it.
+[LiteSpeed](https://www.litespeedtech.com/) can also be installed, at your responsability.
+{{% /notice %}}